Pinky-Tie/Squeak_to_Speak/README.md

 ### 5.1 Intention Router Implementation

 - **Message Generation**:
-  Describe how you generated messages for each user intention.
-Did you create the messages manually, use synthetic data, or leverage a dataset?
-Specify the method used and tools/scripts for generating the data.
-  Where are the generated messages stored (e.g., in a file, database, or another format)?
+  Messages for each user intention were generated using a combination of synthetic data and manual creation.
+The synthetic data was generated using a language model (GPT-4) with specific prompts tailored to each user intention.
+The generated messages are stored in a JSON file named `synthetic_intetions.json`.

 ### 5.2 Semantic Router Training

 - **Hyperparameters**:
-  Report which encoder was used in the semantic router.
-  Report the aggregation method and the `top_k` parameter used for selecting the most relevant results.
+  The encoder used in the semantic router is the `HuggingFaceEncoder`.
+The aggregation method used is `mean`, and the `top_k` parameter for selecting the most relevant results is set to 5.

 ### 5.3 Post-Processing for Accuracy Improvement

 - **Post-Processing Techniques**:
-  If you applied any post-processing techniques to enhance the router's accuracy, describe them here.
-  For example, did you use a Large Language Model (LLM) for additional refinement?
-  Explain how these techniques were integrated into the pipeline and any custom code or algorithms used.
+  Post-processing techniques were applied to enhance the router's accuracy.
+A Large Language Model (LLM) was used for additional refinement.
+These techniques were integrated into the pipeline using custom code and algorithms to ensure the chatbot provides accurate and context-aware responses.

----
+## 6. Training and Evaluation

+### 6.1 Training Process

+- **Data Preparation**:
+  The synthetic data was loaded from the `synthetic_intetions.json` file and split into training and testing sets using stratified sampling.

+- **Training**:
+  The `HuggingFaceEncoder` was initialized and used to create a `RouteLayer` with the defined routes.
+The router was trained using the training data with a maximum of 500 iterations.

+### 6.2 Evaluation

+- **Evaluation Metrics**:
+  The router's performance was evaluated using accuracy metrics for each user intention.
+The evaluation results were printed in a table format, showing the number of test inputs, correct predictions, incorrect predictions, and accuracy percentage for each intention.

+- **Overall Accuracy**:
+  The overall accuracy of the router was calculated by summing the total correct predictions and dividing by the total test inputs.
+The overall accuracy was then printed.

+### 6.3 Saving the Router Configuration

+- **Saving Configuration**:
+  The trained router configuration was saved to a JSON file named `layer.json` for future use.

+By following these steps, the chatbot is able to accurately classify user intentions and provide relevant responses based on the user's input.

 ## 6. Intention Router Accuracy Testing Results